Margaret A. Harris has been practicing employment law since 1983.

 Recent Publications and Speeches

-- Update on Seleected Topics in Texas Public Sector Employment Law, University of Texas School of Law (2015)
+- 2016 Update on Selected Topics in Texas Public Sector Employment Law, State Bar of Texas (2016)

 Spriggs, REPRESENTING PLAINTIFFS IN TITLE VII ACTIONS (co-author of Chapter 5, Gender Discrimination and Sexual Harassment) (2d ed.
 1998 & Supp.).